w3c/wai-curricula/content/content-author/images.md

 {% include excol.html type="middle" %}

 Functional images convey functionality.
-For example, magnifying glasses for search functionality. @@@
+For example, magnifying glasses for searching, and denvelopes for sharing. @@@

 #### Learning Outcomes for Topic